PayToUse/paytouse.github.io/README.md

 Sequel of the old paytouse.github.io, moved to main directory

-The interface has been updated since it's too large on desktop and only works on mobile and tablet
+The interface has been updated a few months ago, now works on all devices!

 [click here to see the preview](https://paytouse.github.io/)

 # Note
-This only works on mobile, broken on desktop
+This may update for bug fixes